 4. "Threatening behavior" means any pattern of behavior or isolated action, whether or not it is directed at another person, that a reasonable person would believe indicates the potential for future harm to students, school personnel, or school property.

 A copy of Mid-America Technology Center's policy on harassment, intimidation, and bullying is available upon request.
-Students or staff who are the victims or witnesses to acts of harassment, intimidation, bullying or threatening behavior are encouraged to inform Mike Eubank, Assistant Superintendent.
+Students or staff who are the victims or witnesses to acts of harassment, intimidation, bullying, or threatening behavior are encouraged to inform Denny Prince, Deputy Superintendent, or Dallas Krout Title IX Coordinator.

 Definition: Sexual harassment is behavior of a sexual nature which creates a situation in which an individual is made to feel uncomfortable in the work and/or learning environment.
 This behavior may be in the form of: